jozsefkoza/practical-stubbing/readme.md

-# Start the app:
+# Start the app

-  `mvn clean verify -Pstart-app`

-  The app will listen on port 8080 by default.
+`mvn clean verify -Pstart-app` - Start the weather service app on http://localhost:8080 by default

-  To ensure the app is running, in the browser get: http://localhost8080/hello
+#### Available endpoints

+`/hello` - healthcheck

+`/weather/<location>/current` - respond with the latest available weather information for today date for the argument location

+`/weather/<location>/forecast` - respond with at most 5 weather information in the future for a the argument location

-# Start the stubs (Wiremock)
+# Start stubs (Wiremock)

-  `mvn clean verify -Pstart-stubs`
+`mvn clean verify -Pstart-stubs` - Start wiremock on http://localhost:6543 by default